-Selling a working business, even when the real estate is included, requires a very different approach to valuation.
-Too often real estate agents and brokers don't realize the difference, as they don't get that many requests for this type of transaction mix.
+Selling a working business requires a very different approach to valuation, especially when the real estate is included.
+Sometimes even business real estate agents and brokers don't realize the differences because they don't get that many requests for this type of transaction mix.

-When a business owner also owns the real estate, they will want to either close down the business and sell the real estate or sell both.
-Real estate agents and brokers are tempted to list both together, and that can be a mistake without a full understanding of all the intricacies involved.
+A business owner who owns the property will want to either close down the business and sell its real estate or sell both at the end of the day.
+Agents and brokers are often tempted to list both together, but that can be a mistake without a full understanding of all the intricacies involved.

 - Detailed spreadsheets of all income